permabullnino/Backups/dcr_vwap.md

 (1) Completeness: Mining data doesn't suffer from completeness issues, because by definition it needs to emerge on-chain in order to add blocks to the network's transactional history.
 (2) Intent to Hold: Miners are known as the largest compulsory sellers of any cryptocurrency, as they have both fixed and variable costs to cover from their capital-intensive mining operations.
 There are certain points in market cycles where miners become more willing holders, but these points vary case-by-case.
 As such, the "intent to hold" is not by any means explicit as far as mining data is concerned.
 (3) Dynamic: Mining data is relatively dynamic, over market cycles hashrate has proven to be a reliable manner to identify market bottoms which is evident in squeezes in network hashrate over a multi-week or multi-month period.
-However - on a more short term basis mining data *thus far* hasn't proven to be as dynamic in determining users' willingness to hold and direction for price.

 Throughput